Gruta del Indio

 Gruta del Indio is a rock shelter located in Rincón del Atuel, Southern Mendoza, Argentina.
 The site is located 28 km south of the town of San Rafael at around 660m above sea level.
 Significant excavations suggest the coexistence of humans and mega-fauna, possibly contributing to existing theories of humans acting as major predators were large contributors to the extinction of such creatures.

-The site remains one of the few in South America where evidence of large mega-fauna and human habitation exist together.
+The site remains one of the few in South America where evidence of large mega-fauna and human habitation exists together.

 History

 Early archaeological excavation of the site began in 1956, conducted by Argentinian archaeologist Humberto Antonio Lagiglia unearthed lithic artifacts and proposed charcoal hearths dated to the final Pleistocene.
 Stratigraphic analysis classified the site into four major archaeological stages.
 The oldest, Atuel IV, contains evidence of large fauna habitation, proposed fire burning pits, and charcoal remnants.
 Atuel III contained many early formative stage artifacts.
 Atuel II contains sporadic evidence of agricultural artifacts.
 The newest stage, Atuel I is represented by pictographs, some of which depict Spanish soldiers and boat landings.

 Excavation of lower strata reveal evidence of large mega-fauna, including the dermal ossicles, small bone concentrations found within the skin, attributed to certain reptiles and the extinct giant ground sloths.